RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 What about our encoding channels?!
-The primary data needed to draw the map using a ``mark_geoshape`` was passed to the Chart, but that is really secondary data for us.
+The primary data needed to draw the map using a ``mark_geoshape`` was passed to the Chart, but that is secondary data .
 What we care about is graphing the unemployment data by county.
 That is in a different data frame with a column called ``rate``.

 With a geoshape, we can encode the county data using color.
-But, there is no unemployment data in counties, so we have to use a ``transform_lookup`` to **map** from the way counties are identified in the geo data to our DataFrame that contains unemployment data.
+But, there is no unemployment data in counties, so we have to use a ``transform_lookup`` to **map** from the way counties are identified in the geodata to our DataFrame that contains unemployment data.